 The unknown should be great, right?
 How would amazing inventions ever come about without some dark territory that has yet to be explored?
 This is very true, but there is a new line, and the smudged edges of said line makes ethics a daunting challenge.

-As Google uses its ever-changing system to scan the interwebs for keywords and relevant search information, its also searches and examines data about your preferences, lifestyle, personality, and demographics.
-There is an issue with this that is painfully obvious: It’s a violation of privacy.
+As Google uses their constantly changing system to scan the interwebs for keywords and relevant search information, they are also searching and examining data about your preferences, lifestyle, personality, and demographics.
+There is an issue with this that is painfully obvious, violation of privacy.

-Though it may feel like Google is peeking in your window, we have to realize that it is already standing in the house.
-And we were the ones that let Google in the house.
-In fact, we even treated it to a cocktail and some appetizers.
+Though it may feel like Google is peeking in your window, we have to realize that they are already standing in the house, except, we let them in.
+In fact, we even treated them to a cocktail and some appetizers.
 In all honesty, this is fine in my book.
-We are all guilty of posting things online, whether it’s Facebook, Twitter, or a random comment on somebody’s blog.
-And in this day in age we need to be smart about what we share about ourselves.
+We are all guilty of posting things online, whether it’s Facebook, Twitter, or a random comment on somebody’s blog, and in this day in age we need to be smart about what we expose ourselves to.

 The real kicker is why Google is digging up this data on us.
-It is looking to customize our searches fine tune our Google+ accounts, and weave all of our social media interaction across all formats from desktops to tablets to smart phones.
+They are looking to customize our searches.
+Fine tune our Google+ accounts, and weave all of our social media interaction across all formats from desktops to tablets to smart phones.
 Sounds great!
 Why wouldn’t I want Google to find things I am more interested in?
 What is so bad about developing a personalized search engine that already knows what I’m looking for?

 As profound as this is from an algorithmic and computer engineering standpoint, there are some unsettling issues with this type of system.
 As we search for new topics, Google will continue to deliver information that conforms to our thinking, without challenging our beliefs, or even offering opposing views.
 This is fine at first, but when you consider these circumstances over an extended period of time (in the internet world that can be as little as a few days) it is bound to trump any outside-of-the-box thinking.